 - There is currently no EPA requirement on the servicing or usage of existing R22 A/C units.
 R22 A/C equipment may continue to be used indefinitely.

 - Substitutes for R22 refrigerant may be available to service and recharge R22 air conditioners.
-Any substitution should only be applied by NATE-certified technicians who are skilled and EPA certified in air conditioning repair.
-NATE-certification includes the recommended EPA refrigerant handling certification (Section 608 certification).
+Any substitution should only be applied by ACE-certified technicians who are skilled and EPA certified in air conditioning repair.
+ACE-certification includes the recommended EPA refrigerant handling certification (Section 608 certification).

 - If you purchase a new air conditioning or heat pump system after 1/1/2010, it may or may not utilize R22.
 It will most likely use the more environmentally friendly R410A.
 Most manufacturers are already manufacturing Air Conditioning and Heat Pump units with the environmentally friendly R410A refrigerant.
 These units are widely available today and should be strongly considered if you are looking to replace your home comfort system.